Form 5500 FAQ

 Where do I file the signed Form 5500 and applicable schedules?

 The DOL requires that all Form 5500 annual returns be filed electronically using their ERISA Filing Acceptance System (EFAST2) program.
 The agency will no longer accept paper filings.
-This change to an electronic system is intended to create a more streamlined, cost-effective, and efficient process for filing the Form 5500.

 How do I file an extension?